stnolting/neo430/README.md

 numbers only represent a coarse overview as logic elements might be merged and optimized beyond module boundaries.

 Mapping results generated for HW version 0x0303.
-The full (default) hardware configuration includes all optional processor modules (excluding the CFU and DADD), an IMEM size of 4kB and a DMEM size of 2kB.
+The full (default) hardware configuration includes all optional processor modules (excluding the CFU and DADD instruction), an IMEM size of 4kB and a DMEM size of 2kB.
 Results were generated using Intel Quartus Prime Lite 17.1.

 | __Intel Cyclone IV (EP4CE22F17C6)__ | LUTs | FFs | Memory Bits | DSPs |